StefanoN98/Microsoft-Fabric-Project/docs/Data Sources/GITHUB_source.md

 - attributes: a struct field with sub-fields (color, warranty_months, weight_kg)
 - images: an array of URL strings

-These are not flattened at ingestion time — they remain as-is in Bronze (raw, unmodified) and are only flattened during Silver layer processing, via a dedicated recursive cleaning function.
+These are not flattened at ingestion time, they remain as-is in Bronze (raw, unmodified) and are only flattened during Silver layer processing, via a dedicated recursive cleaning function.
 See Silver Layer for details.